 Content writing is a type of strategic professional writing that focuses on creating and distributing valuable and relevant content to attract a specific audience.
 Because the internet is flooded with information, only valuable and relevant content will pique the interest of customers.

 SEO is simply the process of improving a site to increase its visibility when people search for products or services through major commercial search engines like Google, Bing, Yahoo, etc.

 Adesoye Richard, a digital marketer who works with Vibes Exclusive and is also a freelancer, feels digital marketing further entails understanding the world trend and making client advertisements suit it.

-He stated that “Learning digital marketing is something you can do in your spare time.
+He stated that “You Can Learn to be an SEO Expert In Lagos.
 It is only necessary to comprehend how it works, the target market, and the tool or strategies to be employed.
 Making good content and search engine optimization are two strategies that help organizations gain visibility.
 A good strategy distinguishes one from the crowd.”

 When asked how much a digital marketer can earn, Richard stated that as a freelancer or full-time employee, one can earn between N80,000 and N400,000.
 However, whereas a freelancer may earn that amount for a single project and may receive multiple projects in a month, a full-time worker’s income is fixed for the month.

 Data Science and Data Analytics